adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## 9. It's going to fail

 [Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) Wrong.
-It's going to fail and because as SPAs *depend* on many different Javascript enhancements, when it does fail it will fail in a fatal way as they tend not to [conform to Progressive Enhancement](/articles/writing-javascript-that-conforms-to-progressive-enhancement/).
+It's going to fail and because SPAs *depend* on many different Javascript enhancements, when it does fail, it will fail in a fatal way as they tend not to [conform to Progressive Enhancement](/articles/writing-javascript-that-conforms-to-progressive-enhancement/).

 ## Summary

-SPAs are meant to provide a better experience.
-It is therefore ironic that SPAs require significantly more development effort, with a result that is detrimental to the user.
-Javascript is never going to do it better than the browser!
-Websites can still have Rich User Interfaces without cramming the entire site into one document.
+Whilst SPAs are meant to provide a better experience, it's pretty clear and ironic that they are much harder to design and build with a result that is detrimental to the user.

+Javascript is never going to beat the browser at what it does best &mdash; *browsing*.
+And you can still have beautifully rich, enhanced experiences without cramming an entire site into one document.

-Furthermore, it is interesting to note that sites such as [Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom) and [Lifehacker](http://isolani.co.uk/blog/javascript/BreakingTheWebWithHashBangs) realised the SPA architecture was a mistake and have since reverted their architectures.
-The issues described in this article are self-induced.
-Remember, **avoiding the SPA architecture avoids the issues**.
+Furthermore, it is interesting to note that sites such as [Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom) and [Lifehacker](http://isolani.co.uk/blog/javascript/BreakingTheWebWithHashBangs), and more recently [Delicious](http://blog.delicious.com/2016/01/delicious-changes/) have also found these issues to be so problematic that they have reverted to more traditional archictures with positive results.

+Finally, just remember that these are self-induced problems and that by avoid the SPA architecture you instantly avoid the problems.
+And can focus your efforts on *real* problems.